 However, this does not mean that they don’t have statutory employment rights.
 Zero hours contract workers are entitled to the same payment of sick pay if they earn at least £120 per week.

-However, zero hours workers cannot combine the earnings from two jobs to create the total of income earnt.
+However, zero hours contract workers cannot combine the earnings from two jobs to create the total of income earnt.
 The £120 earnt per week must come from one employer.

 How can you keep track of sick leave?